dmbarbour/wikilon/docs/ApplicationModel.md

 The only formal meaning of a word is to lazily inline its definition.

 However, humans and software agents may treat words as having meaning and structure.
-We may associate `foo` with `foo_doc`, `foo_talk`, `foo_type`, `foo_author`, and so on.
-Informally, `foo_doc` may be understood as a field within an informal, second-class dictionary object `foo`.
+We may associate `foo` with `foo_doc`.
+Besides documentation, we might record type, modify times, update logs, discussions and todos, and so on.
+Informally, `foo_doc` could be understood as a field or property within the informal, second-class dictionary object `foo`.
 Numbered fields can represent informal sequences or collections - commands in the command pattern, lines in a REPL or notebook application, rows in a spreadsheet, etc..
 Fields can serve as metadata 'tags' on an object, to support efficient search or extra rendering hints.

 Code manipulation utilities can be designed to work with these informal objects.
 For example, if we copy `foo` to `bar`, we may simultaneously copy words prefixed `foo_*` into the appropriate `bar_*` and re-link internal structure as needed.
 When we rename `foo` to `blub`, we could be given a checkbox option to automatically rename `foo_*` to `blub_*`.

-Dictionary objects should be relatively flat.
-While we can represent words like `foo_bar_baz_qux`, we would quickly hit the limitations of word size in Awelon.
-Also, in some contexts, it might be better to use *Hierarchical Dictionaries* as a basis for dictionary objects, e.g. `doc@foo` (word `doc` in dictionary `foo`) instead of `foo_doc`.

-*Note:* It is also feasible to use mounted dictionaries to model dictionary objects, i.e. so we have `doc@foo` instead of `foo_doc`.
-This restricts connectivity because a mount cannot reference its parent.
-But that restriction isn't necessarily a bad one, and would be mitigated by use of localization.

 ## Hypermedia Applications